29 Unique Weekend Trips from Denver with Killer Scenery

 Nearby Vedauwoo is something from another planet.
 Hiking trails and camping are abundant (and accessible) through these huge, lumpy rock pillars.
 Trad climbers flock here to try their luck at the brutal off-width climbing.

-After a day of exploring head to Laramie for endless food options, quirky bars, and fun shopping (check out Laramie Basecamp for your outdoor needs).
+After a day of exploring head to Laramie for endless food options, quirky bars, and fun shopping.

 Distance from Denver: 2 hrs 15 mins, 129 miles

-Seriously, there are so many things to do in Moab, your weekend trip from Denver will never be the same twice.
+There are SO MANY things to do in Moab, you’ll find yourself coming back again and again.
 Here are just a few of the activities on offer:

 Distance from Denver: 5.5 hours, 355 miles